emqx/xmeter-cloud-docs/en_US/features/test_records.md

    ![test-records](../_assets/test_records.png)

-2. The test records can be filtered by test name and 'Show Only Running Tests' option.
+2. Filter the test records by test name and 'Show Only Running Tests' option.

-3. The test records can be ordered by test start time and end time.
+3. Order the test records by test start time or end time.

 4. Click test name to view test status and charts in test report page.